Meet the Leadership Team

 Alison Sutton

 worked for over 35 years in the human rights field for international NGOs and UN organizations, promoting system building and accountability, with a focus on Latin America, especially Brazil and Mexico, and later globally.
 Her last position was as Global Director of Child Protection for Save the Children International co-ordinating a network of child protection experts facing challenges across development, humanitarian and high-income contexts in 120 countries.
 She previously worked for the United Nations Children’s Fund, Amnesty International’s International Secretariat and Anti-Slavery International.
-She has a Degree in Modern History from the University of Cambridge, and incomplete doctoral studies from the University of Brasilia.
+Alison has a Degree in Modern History from the University of Cambridge, and incomplete doctoral studies from the University of Brasilia.

 Dr. David Conner